grave019/boats-dealership-mockup/README.md

   ## Visualizations

-  Below are a image that shows layout of the navbar at 2256px wide.
+  Below are a images that shows layout of the navbar at 2256px wide.
   ![image of inspector tool at 2256px wide](./images/2256-inspector-tool.png) landing page full screen
   ![landing fullscreen](./images/fullframeoflandingnav.jpeg)